Threading (manufacturing): Thread forming and rolling

 There are four main types of thread rolling, named after the configuration of the dies: flat dies, two-die cylindrical, three-die cylindrical, and planetary dies.
 The flat die system has two flat dies.
 The bottom one is held stationary and the other slides.
 The blank is placed on one end of the stationary die and then the moving die slides over the blank, which causes the blank to roll between the two dies forming the threads.
 Before the moving die reaches the end of its stroke the blank rolls off the stationary die in a finished form.
 The two-die cylindrical process is used to produce threads up to 6 in in diameter and 20 in in length.
 There are two types of three-die processes; the first has the three dies move radially out from the center to let the blank enter the dies and then closes and rotates to roll the threads.
 This type of process is commonly employed on turret lathes and screw machines.
 The second type takes the form of a self-opening die head.
-This type is more common than the former, but is limited by not being able form the last 1.5 to 2 threads against shoulders.
+This type is more common than the former, but is limited by not being able to form the last 1.5 to 2 threads against shoulders.
 Planetary dies are used to mass-produce threads up to 1 in in diameter.

 Thread forming is performed using a fluteless tap, or roll tap, which closely resembles a cutting tap without the flutes.
 There are lobes periodically spaced around the tap that actually do the thread forming as the tap is advanced into a properly sized hole.
 Since the tap does not produce chips, there is no need to periodically back out the tap to clear away chips, which, in a cutting tap, can jam and break the tap.
 Thus thread forming is particularly suited to tapping blind holes, which are tougher to tap with a cutting tap due to the chip build-up in the hole.
 Note that the tap drill size differs from that used for a cutting tap and that an accurate hole size is required because a slightly undersized hole can break the tap.
 Proper lubrication is essential because of the frictional forces involved, therefore a lubricating oil is used instead of cutting oil.